MoyoG/FishEye8K/README.md

 |            | YOLOv8x   | 640        | 0.8418    | 0.3665 | 0.6146 | 0.4029    | 0.5106    | 0.0997 | 0.4147 | 0.7083 | 13.4          |

 # Citation
-Arxiv
 ```
-@misc{gochoo2023fisheye8k,
-      title={FishEye8K: A Benchmark and Dataset for Fisheye Camera Object Detection},
+@InProceedings{Gochoo_2023_CVPR,
-      author={Munkhjargal Gochoo and Munkh-Erdene Otgonbold and Erkhembayar Ganbold and Jun-Wei Hsieh and Ming-Ching Chang and Ping-Yang Chen and Byambaa Dorj and Hamad Al Jassmi and Ganzorig Batnasan and Fady Alnajjar and Mohammed Abduljabbar and Fang-Pang Lin},
+    author    = {Gochoo, Munkhjargal and Otgonbold, Munkh-Erdene and Ganbold, Erkhembayar and Hsieh, Jun-Wei and Chang, Ming-Ching and Chen, Ping-Yang and Dorj, Byambaa and Al Jassmi, Hamad and Batnasan, Ganzorig and Alnajjar, Fady and Abduljabbar, Mohammed and Lin, Fang-Pang},
-      year={2023},
-      eprint={2305.17449},
-      archivePrefix={arXiv},
-      primaryClass={cs.CV}
+    title     = {FishEye8K: A Benchmark and Dataset for Fisheye Camera Object Detection},
+    booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops},
+    month     = {June},
+    year      = {2023},
+    pages     = {5304-5312}
 }